-Definitely the most fun film on the list, Deep Rising is a bombastic shlock fest filled to the brim with cheesy dialogue, gory deaths and an almost slapstick sense of humour.
-Taking place on a luxury cruise ship, a group of mercenaries board the vessel with the intention of robbing the rich passengers and the vault.
-Unfortunately, the crew has apparently vanished and several monstrous tentacles start to pick the mercenaries off one by one.
-Director Stephen Sommers is known for his swashbuckling creature features such as The Mummy and Van Helsing, but Deep Rising allows his fast-paced, wise cracking style to thrive in a bloody R rated monster flick.
+Definitely the most fun film on the list, Deep Rising is a bombastic shlock fest filled to the brim with cheesy dialogue, gory deaths, and an almost slapstick sense of humour.
+Taking place on a luxury cruise ship, a group of mercenaries boards the vessel intending to rob the wealthy passengers and the vault.
+Unfortunately, the crew has apparently vanished, and several monstrous tentacles start to pick the mercenaries off one by one.
+Director Stephen Sommers is known for his swashbuckling creature features such as The Mummy and Van Helsing, but Deep Rising allows his fast-paced, wise-cracking style to thrive in a bloody R-rated monster flick.

-One of the bigger budget films on the list, Sphere is an interesting film that falls short of its premise.
+One of the bigger budget films on the list, Sphere, is an exciting film that falls short of its premise.
 Based on a novel by the renowned Michael Crichton, the film follows a crew of scientists exploring an alien ship at the depths of the sea.
-Featuring a top-notch cast of actors such as Dustin Hoffman, Sam Jackson, Sharon Stone, the film is more of a phycological horror than outright creature feature.
-The effects are a little dated, especially in the CGI category, but the film has some unnerving moments and decent jumps cares.
+Featuring a top-notch cast of actors such as Dustin Hoffman, Sam Jackson, Sharon Stone, the film is more of a phycological horror than an outright creature feature.
+The effects are a little dated, especially in the CGI category, but the film has some unnerving moments, and decent jumps scares.

 The Rift (1990)

-The Rift is not a good movie by any stretch of the imagination, its cheap looking, poorly acted, and a perfect encapsulation of an Italian knock-off horror.
+The Rift is not a good movie by any stretch of the imagination; it’s cheap looking, poorly acted, and perfectly encapsulates an Italian knock-off horror.
 And yet I had an absolute blast watching it.
-Falling into the ‘it’s so bad it’s good’ category’, The Rift delivers unexpected laughs and a shockingly gory third act filled to the brim with strange monsters and some significant effects that far outshine the cheap-looking sets and obvious model submarine.
+Falling into the ‘it’s so bad it’s good’ category,’ The Rift delivers unexpected laughs and a shockingly gory third act filled to the brim with strange monsters and some significant effects that far outshine the cheap-looking sets and obvious model submarine.

 Standing head and shoulders above any other film in the category, Leviathan is a fantastic creature feature that was unfairly written off by critics.
-Leviathan is about a crew who discover a sunken Russian battleship at the depths of the sea that become contaminated by the deadly derelict.
-The set design and effects are very impressive and again, created by effects wizard Stan Winston.
-A simple description of Leviathan is setting the horror classic The Thing underwater, but the film has its own set of memorable characters and disgusting monsters to make it a must see for fans of Aquatic horror.
+Leviathan is about a crew who discovers a sunken Russian battleship at the depths of the sea that has become contaminated by the deadly derelict.
+The set design and effects are awe-inspiring and were created by effects wizard Stan Winston.
+A simple description of Leviathan is setting the horror classic The Thing underwater.
+Still, the film has its own set of memorable characters and disgusting monsters to make it a must-see for fans of Aquatic horror.